 If you're about to join in on the fun, you've probably done your fair share of research on the best parlor, artist, and design.
 But one other factor that is often overlooked in the tattoo planning process is cost.
 While the total cost can vary based on location on the body, geographic region, and the artist's level of expertise, there is a general threshold to expect to pay based on the type of tattoo you desire.

 To help you avoid sticker shock when you show up for your appointment, and so you can best plan your tattoo to be within your budget—we spoke with New Jersey-based tattoo artist Nancy Rose McLaughlin and did a little digging of our own to learn just what you can expect to pay for your fresh ink.
-Ahead, Rose shares what how much tattoos cost, based on tattoo size, body placement, and the intricacy of the design.
+Ahead, Rose shares how much tattoos cost, based on tattoo size, body placement, and the intricacy of the design.

 Meet the Expert